w3security/cli/help/cli-commands/monitor.md

 Auto-detect all projects in the working directory (including Yarn workspaces).

-For more information see the article [Does the Snyk CLI support monorepos or multiple manifest files?](https://support.w3security.io/hc/en-us/articles/360000910577-Does-the-Snyk-CLI-support-monorepos-or-multiple-manifest-files-)
+For more information see the article [Does the w3security CLI support monorepos or multiple manifest files?](https://support.w3security.io/hc/en-us/articles/360000910577-Does-the-w3security-CLI-support-monorepos-or-multiple-manifest-files-)

 ### `--fail-fast`